+Finding the solution is a complicated one in the system of equations.
 Numerical methods give way to solve complicated problems quickly and easily while compared to analytical solutions.
-Whether the aim is integration or solution of complex differential equations, there are many tools available to reduce the solution of what can be on occurrence quite difficult methodical arithmetic to simple algebra and some basic loop Solutions of linear simultaneous programming. equations occur quite often in engineering and science.
+Whether the aim is integration or solution of complex differential equations, there are many tools available to reduce the solution of what can be on occurrence quite difficult methodical arithmetic to simple algebra and some basic loop programming.
+Solutions of linear simultaneous equations occur quite often in engineering and science.
 The solution of such equations can be obtained by a numerical method which belongs to one of the two types: Direct or Iterative methods.
 The direct methods of solving linear equations are known to have their difficulties.
 System of linear equations arises in a large number of areas both directly in modeling physical situations and indirectly in the numerical solutions of the other mathematical models.
 In most case it is easier to develop approximate solutions by numerical methods.

+In literature, there are many methods to solve the system of equations were studied.
 There are quite a large number of numerical methods that have been used in the literature to estimate the behavior of system of linear equations.
-The most important or at least the most used methods are: Motzkin and Schoenberg [1] studied the relaxation method for linear inequalities.
-The principle of minimize iteration in the solution of the matrix Eigen value problem was derived by Arnoldi [2].
-A comparison of direct and indirect solvers for linear system of equations has studied by Noreen Jamil [5].
-Kalmadi [7] gave a comparison of three iterative methods for the solution of linear equations.
+The most important or at least the most used methods are: Motzkin and Schoenberg [7] studied the relaxation method for linear inequalities.
+The principle of minimize iteration in the solution of the matrix Eigen value problem was derived by Arnoldi [10].
+A comparison of direct and indirect solvers for linear system of equations has studied by Noreen Jamil [8].
+Kalambi [5] gave a comparison of three iterative methods for the solution of linear equations.